makerdao/community/hackathons/README.md

 Welcome to the MakerDAO Hackathons Initiative: A place where organizers can get the information they need to include MakerDAO in their hackathons and where hackers can find the developer resources they need to build thier projects.

+**_Please Note: Community Development is not accepting new sponsorships as we work through a larger than normal backlog of proposals, in addition to precautions for COVID-19.
+Sponsorship applications will re-open on July 1, 2020._**

 ## Project Snapshot

 - Build for DeFi